raspberrypilearning/get-started-pico-w/en/step_3.md

 --- task ---

 You don't need all the information provided by `wlan.ifconfig()`.
 The key information you need is the IP address of Raspberry Pi Pico, which is the first piece of information.
+You can use an **fstring** to output the **IP** address.
+By placing an `f` in front of your string, variables can be printed when they are surrounded by `{}`.

 --- code ---
 ---